utlib/UTARMS-style-guide/docs/5-inclusive-language/sexual-orientation.md

 ### Additional resources:

-“Homosaurus: An International LGBTQ+ Linked Data Vocabulary.” https://homosaurus.org/.
+“Homosaurus: An International LGBTQ+ Linked Data Vocabulary.” [https://homosaurus.org/](https://homosaurus.org/).

 The 519.
-“The 519 Glossary of Terms,” February 2020. https://www.the519.org/education-training/glossary/.
+“The 519 Glossary of Terms,” February 2020. [https://www.the519.org/education-training/glossary/](https://www.the519.org/education-training/glossary/).

-### Notes
+### Endnotes

 [^21]: The authors have chosen to address gender and sexual orientation as two distinct categories with the acknowledgement that these two aspects of identity sometimes overlap and are discussed together in different cultures and contexts.

-[^22]: Western Libraries, “Western Libraries Inclusive Language Guide” (Western Libraries, Western University, 2022), 1, https://ir.lib.uwo.ca/wllanguageguide/1/; “Homosaurus: An International LGBTQ+ Linked Data Vocabulary,” accessed July 15, 2024, https://homosaurus.org/.
+[^22]: Western Libraries, “Western Libraries Inclusive Language Guide” (Western Libraries, Western University, 2022), 1, [https://ir.lib.uwo.ca/wllanguageguide/1/](https://ir.lib.uwo.ca/wllanguageguide/1/); “Homosaurus: An International LGBTQ+ Linked Data Vocabulary,” accessed July 15, 2024, [https://homosaurus.org/](https://homosaurus.org/).

-[^23]: “Lesbians,” in *Homosaurus*, January 24, 2022, https://homosaurus.org/v3/homoit0000556
+[^23]: “Lesbians,” in *Homosaurus*, January 24, 2022, [https://homosaurus.org/v3/homoit0000556](https://homosaurus.org/v3/homoit0000556)

-[^24]: “Bi+ People,” in *Homosaurus*, December 8, 2021, https://homosaurus.org/v3/homoit0000108.
+[^24]: “Bi+ People,” in *Homosaurus*, December 8, 2021, [https://homosaurus.org/v3/homoit0000108](https://homosaurus.org/v3/homoit0000108).

 [^25]: Note that 2S or “Two-spirit” refers to a person who identifies as having both a masculine and a feminine spirit and is used by some Indigenous people to describe their sexual, gender and/or spiritual identity.
-Definition taken directly from: “Two-Spirit Community,” Re:searching for LGBTQ2S+ Health, n.d., https://lgbtqhealth.ca/community/two-spirit.php
+Definition taken directly from: “Two-Spirit Community,” Re:searching for LGBTQ2S+ Health, n.d., [https://lgbtqhealth.ca/community/two-spirit.php](https://lgbtqhealth.ca/community/two-spirit.php)